Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Valley Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Valley Oaks Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 2 percentage points in approaches, 2 percentage points in meets, and 5 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Valley Oaks Elementary School will increase student performance on STAAR Grades 3-5 exams in reading and math by at least 2 percentage points in approaches, 2 percentage points in meets, and 2 percentage points in masters.

 2023-24: Reading: 93% (approaches), 84% (meets), 59% (masters); Math: 92% (approaches), 81% (meets), 53% (masters)